-Use this site as a resource to learn more about your clinic's responsibilities under the HIA and the requirements for submitting a PIA.
+Use this site as a resource to about your clinic's responsibilities under the HIA and the requirements for submitting a PIA.
 The answers you'll find here are curated by experts with decades of experience in privacy compliance in Alberta, with over 1,000 accepted Privacy Impact Assessments.

 The First 5 Steps to Privacy Compliance